LuisTakeo/42-Cub3d/README.md

 - throw all relevant elements on a struct
 - textures cardinal points cannot repeat
 - floor and ceiling colors line cannot repeat
+- textures cardinal points cannot be missing
+- floor and ceiling colors line cannot be missing
 - treat spaces and tabs
 ### DONE
 - where elements end